-- Pre-purchased dated and timed tickets into Versailles Palace and grounds
+- Skip-the-line entry tickets into Versailles Palace and grounds

 Is our tour sold out on the date you desire?
 Please note there are limited reservations available to tour the interior of the palace with a guide.
 As an alternative, see our Versailles Gardens Tour, during which we illuminate the intricacies of the magnificent gardens and provide you with skip-the-line tickets to visit the palace independently following the tour.

 Unless you've booked a private tour and requested a hotel pick-up, the tour meets in Paris, in front of a Parisian café.
 Your confirmation will have the exact meeting point and details.
 Unless you've booked a private tour and a car transfer back to Paris with us, your tour will end in Versailles.
 You can return to Paris at your leisure by train or taxi.

 We don't necessarily recommend one over the other.
 The 9 a.m. start time allows you to stay on for the rest of the day to explore the rest of the grounds independently.
 The afternoon tour would not allow for this, but you do have the benefit of slightly reduced crowds.

 Yes, please contact us to discuss in more detail your mobility concerns so that we can best advise.
 We are also happy to design a private, customized tour with car service for visitors with mobility concerns.